 - these symptoms create difficulties in a child’s everyday life, communication with others and learning despite his or her seemingly good IQ level;

 - your child developed a couple of the above behavioral irregularities before the age of 7;

 - a child is not affected by any other nervous system sickness or developmental disorder.
 Sometimes ADHD is confused with other conditions such as ASD (autism spectrum disorder), anxiety disorder caused by psychological trauma, endocrine disease, and even some form of epilepsy and schizophrenia.
 Therefore, it is absolutely necessary to make a specialist appointment in order to establish a definite diagnosis.

 Some parents believe that ADHD is not a disease and after a short time it would pass off.
-Unfortunately, they are mistaken: with the passing of years only hyperactive component might go away.
+Unfortunately, they are mistaken: with the passing of years, the only the hyperactive component might go away.

-Though upon reaching adolescence hyperactivity often slows down, it gets replaced with a state of internal anxiety and restlessness that usually develop into irresponsibility, difficulties with self-organization and discordant behaviors.
+Though upon reaching adolescence hyperactivity often slows down, it gets replaced with a state of internal anxiety and restlessness that usually develops into irresponsibility, difficulties with self-organization and discordant behaviors.

 A child with ADHD symptoms: do’s and don’ts